aylaib/Data-Clustering-Toolkit/README.md

     ```
 4. In the Jupyter interface, navigate to the `notebook/` folder and open `Clustering_Analysis.ipynb`.
 5. Execute the notebook cells.
 The last cell will launch the Tkinter graphical application.

+## 📌 Citation
+If you use this project, please cite it as:

+Ayoub Laib (2025), *Data Analysis and Clustering Application*, GitHub repository: https://github.com/aylaib/Data-Clustering-Toolkit

 ## 📚 Reference Documents
 - **[Complete Project Report](./Rapport_Projet_Clustering.pdf)** : Detailed analysis, methodology, results and conclusions.